ci1xgk/Fellowship_Webpage/Adaptive.md

 |`massint`           | Keyword followed by a decimal number.
 Specifies the time interval in seconds at which stage or guage data are recorded. |
 |`saveint`           | Keyword followed by a decimal number.
 Specifies the time interval in seconds at which raster or `.vtk` output files are saved. |

+#### 3 Assessing the efficiency of dynamic GPU-MWDG2 adaptivity

-The `cumulative` instructs the GPU-MWDG2 solver to produce a `.cumu` file that contains various time series data for assessing the efficiency achieved by dynamic GPU-MWDG2 adaptivity:
+The `cumulative` keyword instructs the GPU-MWDG2 solver to produce a `.cumu` output file that contains various time series data for assessing the efficiency achieved by dynamic GPU-MWDG2 adaptivity:

 | Heading in file    | Description of time series |
 |--------------------|-----------------------------|